 From the head of Isis to the brain behind Boko Haram, we reveal the new names on the globe’s governmental watch lists

-Osama bin Laden may be long dead, but from kidnappings to suicide bombs, our planet is becoming a more volatile place to live by the day.
+People may be (half) joking about the threat of a Donald Trump presidency but for now, from kidnappings to suicide bombs, our planet is becoming a more volatile place to live by the day.
 And these crimes are frequently carried out under the express orders of a select group of deadly and unstable men.
 Here, we reveal the elusive people currently keeping heads of state awake at night.

 THE HOMEMADE ARMS TRADER